ritaturk/xenko-docs/manual/physics/rigid-body.md

 Collision group       | Defines to which collision group this entity belongs.
 Can collide with      | Defines with which groups this entity can collide.
 Collision events      | Toggles whether this entity received collision events.
-Can Sleep             | Toggles whether this entity can sleep. ??
-Why not on by default, why is this an option ??
+Can Sleep             | Toggles whether this entity can sleep.
-Restitution           | Defines how much this entity absorbes energy, and therefore bouncyness. ??
-What values?
-How does it work??
+Restitution           | This coefficient defines how much energy remains after a collision for the objects to rebound from one another.
+Typical values range from 0...1 where 0 means all energy is lost, and 1 means all energy is preserved and the objects will move away from each other at the same speed they collided.
 Friction              | Defines how much surface friction this entity has.
 Rolling Friction      | Defines how much rolling friction this entity has.
 Ccd Motion Threshold  | Continuous collision detected velocity threshold - this value indicates at which velocity the Ccd kicks in to prevent errors for objects that are moving very fast.